-Once completed, the Rosewood Bangkok will welcome tourists and locals to Thailand’s central district, offering a one-of-a-kind experience with its luxurious rooms, restaurants, bars, a spa, an outdoor swimming pool, and a fitness centre.
+The Rosewood Bangkok welcomes tourists and locals to Thailand’s central district, offering a one-of-a-kind experience with its luxurious rooms, restaurants, bars, a spa, an outdoor swimming pool, and a fitness centre.

 According to Boonyasit Phusunthornslip, Rende Development’s First Vice President of Property Development, the company’s goal was to create a truly unique and memorable destination in Thailand and globally that provides travellers with a unique experience that can only be found at the Rosewood Bangkok.

-The Rosewood Bangkok is scheduled to open in 2019.
+The Rosewood Bangkok was opened in 2019.
 It was awarded with the MPIM Asia Gold award for The Best Futura Project 2014, and an American Architecture Award (Skyscrapers/High rises) and a Gold Medal at the Thailand Concrete Association (TCA) Concrete Practice Awards.